BLOG POST8 min read

 The Average Cost of Home Staging Explained

 So, you’re thinking about home staging and wondering what it’s going to cost.
 It’s a smart question.
-The truth is, the price tag can vary quite a bit, but on average, most homeowners find themselves spending between
+The truth is, the price tag can vary quite a bit, but on average, most homeowners find themselves spending between $832 and $2,926.
+The national sweet spot lands right around $1,843.

 It’s tempting to see that number as just another expense in the long list of selling costs.
 But I always tell my clients to think of it differently.
 Staging isn’t a cost; it’s an investment in creating an unforgettable first impression that helps buyers emotionally connect with your house.